geetha-0034/EcoTrace/README.md

 ## ⚙️ How It Works

-You provide 4 simple inputs:
+User provide 4 simple inputs:
 - 🚗 **Transport**: Distance traveled (in kilometers)
 - 🍽 **Diet Type**: Vegetarian or Non-Vegetarian
 - ⚡ **Electricity Usage**: Monthly consumption (in kWh)
 - 🗑 **Waste Generated**: Monthly waste (in kilograms)

 EcoTrace then:
-- ✅ Predicts your carbon footprint using a trained **Random Forest** model
+- ✅ Predicts your carbon footprint
 - 📊 Visualizes your emission breakdown in a pie chart
 - 💡 Provides sustainable living tips